Everything You Need to Know About the Balaclava

 An excellent choice for brutally cold days in the mountains, this heavyweight balaclava will protect from the alpine chill while ensuring that you don’t sweat your face off.
 Perfect for long days on the slopes when the wind chill has it feeling in the negatives, this impressive piece of gear is made of of our technical performance fabric and our classic fleece.
 It can be worn comfortably under helmets and hats.
 An added bonus, the antimicrobial fabric at the crown guarantees that there are no funky smells if you’re sweating through your winter adventure.

-Made of Alpha Tek™ Bamboo, this tactical liner has a contoured neck and hinged face, providing full head and neck coverage.
+Made of Alpha Tek™ MAX-DRI, this tactical liner has a contoured neck and hinged face, providing full head and neck coverage.
 If you’re looking for a balaclava that’s a bit more lightweight, but excellent for days when you might be working up a sweat, this is the balaclava for you.
-The charcoal ingrained bamboo fabric works hard to keep you warm while controlling moisture and odor, so you can stay dry even when your adventure takes you to new heights (and challenges).
+The honeycomb texture of the fabric works hard to keep you warm while controlling moisture and odor, so you can stay dry even when your adventure takes you to new heights (and challenges).

 This midweight balaclava has a ton of great features.
 This specific piece of gear has a hinged convertible top that can be worn up or down, and is made of a moisture-wicking, breathable, and quick-drying material - meaning it’s a great accessory for those days that you might work up a sweat on the mountains or on the trails.
 Getting too warm?
 Take the hood off, and your face and neck remain protected from the sun’s rays, cold, and snow.